Data Sources API¶

 -d url='http://example.com/file.json'

-When importing a remote file from a URL, the response will contain the details of an import Job.
+When importing a remote file from a URL, the response contains the details of an import Job.
 To see the status of the import, you must the Jobs API.

-Appending a file into an existing Data Source¶
+Append a file into an existing Data Source

 If you already have a Data Source, you can append the contents of a file to the existing data.

 When appending CSV files, you can improve performance by excluding the CSV Header line.
 However, in this case, you must ensure the CSV columns are ordered.
-If you cannot guarantee the order of column in your CSV, you should include the CSV Header.
+If you can't guarantee the order of column in your CSV, include the CSV Header.

 For example, to append data into an existing Data Source from a local file using cURL: